 'Accessible and fresh jazz of very high quality.'

 London Jazz News

 'The new passion project from saxophonist Brandon Allen.'

 Blue in Green Radio

 "I've been a huge fan of Gene Ammons since I first discovered jazz 25 years ago.

 Something about his sound and phrasing, it's always moved me.

-When I listen to the first Gene Ammons album that I bought 25 years ago it still sounds just as great to me!
+I still listen to the first Gene Ammons album that I bought 25 years ago it still sounds just as great to me, if not better!

 In preparation for these concerts I'd listen constantly, transcribe their solos, learn a bunch of tunes the way that they played them and then put a set together.